 Elastoplast products which can be used to aid back injury treatments:

-Elastoplast's Therapeutic Heat Pad is ideal for relieving tight and cramped muscles of the back.
+Elastoplast's Spiral Heat Patch is ideal for relieving tight and cramped muscles of the back.
 Delivering eight hours of soothing heat, it relieves muscle pain and activates blood circulation at the site of application.